A common question I get when first working with people is whether you should save or invest?

 This is when your financial position will begin to take off…

 And once you have cleared your consumer debt, you will have 100% of your available money going to building your wealth generator.

-The machine becomes all powerful and your financial freedom assured.
+The machine becomes all-powerful and your financial freedom is assured.
 You will be free of money stress, clear of consumer debt and generating enough cash flow to do the things you want when you want.

 Now that sounds pretty awesome, right?

 So leave me a comment below, let me know where you are at with saving or investing.